KotDCG/KotDCG.github.io/King of the Dead.md

    [ Gate ] [ Face down ] [ Face up ] [ Face up ] [ Face up ] [ Face up ] [ Well ]
    ```

 3. Set up play areas.
 Each player sets up their play area by shuffling their starting cards and drawing 5.
-Each player should designate an area for their personal discard.
+Place the remaning cards face-down in a draw pile, and designate a place for a personal discard.
 4. Determine first player.

 ## Gameplay

-The game is played in rounds, each player taking a turn and moving clockwise from the first player until all players have taken a turn.
+The game is played in rounds.
+During a round, each player taking a turn and moving clockwise from the first player until all players have taken a turn.
 At the end of each round, the Parade marches (See: End of Round) and first player shifts clockwise.
 It may be a good idea to indicate who is the first player of the round with some type of token.

 ### Player Turn